Eric has been fascinated by folklore and the paranormal from a young age and enjoys exploring controversial subjects and events.

 That other set of facts is the plethora of sightings and first-hand accounts that tell us Bigfoot is out there.
-All kinds of people spot Bigfoot.
-Even President Teddy Roosevelt had a Bigfoot story!
+All kinds of people spot Bigfoot all around the country.
+Even President Teddy Roosevelt had a Bigfoot story.

-So, based on eye-witness acccounts, Bigfoot appears to be a real, flesh-and-blood creature, and its habitat apparently stretches to most corners of our continent.
-People see it, take pictures of it and record it on video.
+Based on eye-witness accounts, Bigfoot appears to be a real, flesh-and-blood creature, and its habitat apparently stretches to most corners of our continent.
+People see it, take pictures of it, and record it on video.
 Tracks are found, and even occasional hair samples and scat.

-So how do the believers answer the skeptics when it comes to the issue of bones, bodies and fossils?
-Or, do the lack of bones and fossils equate to an outright slam-dunk debunking of the Bigfoot phenomenon?
+So how do the believers answer the skeptics when it comes to the issue of bones, bodies, and fossils?
+Or, does the lack of bones and fossils equate to an outright slam-dunk debunking of the Bigfoot phenomenon?